mobile menu close icon mobile menu icon

 A safe lower explosive limit, or LEL, level in confined space depends on the gas hazards present.

-For example, a safe level for Oxygen (O2) is 19.5%.
-Read more about safe LEL levels in our blog on understanding acceptable and dangerous gas hazards in confined spaces
+Find a comprehensive list of acceptable LELs for combustible gases in our blog on understanding acceptable and dangerous gas hazards in confined spaces.

 How do I improve communications in a confined space entry?